R-e-d-J/rebook/README.md

 To run rebook, put k2pdfopt binary and rebook.py into the same directory and run `python3 rebook2.py`

-rebook is still under developing, please feel free to report any issue.
+ReBook2 is still under development so, please report any issue.